Mark Hylton (darts player): Career

 He was defeated in the first round of the 2012 World Championships by Vincent van der Voort 2–3.
 Hylton lost 7–9 in the last 32 of the 2012 UK Open to Jamie Caven.
 On the 2012 Pro Tour, his best results were quarter-final defeats in the UK Open Qualifier 8 (4–6 to Joe Cullen) and the 10th Players Championship (4–6 to Andy Hamilton).
 His results were not enough to see him qualify for the 2013 World Championship through the Pro Tour Order of Merit so he played in the Qualifier and lost in the last 16 to Stuart Kellett.
 After the World Championship Hylton was ranked world number 37.

 Hylton failed to qualify for the 2013 UK Open as he finished 115th on the Order of Merit, outside of the top 96 who claimed their places.
 He played the full schedule of PDC events but only reached the last 32 of one tournament where he lost 6–3 to Kim Huybrechts.
 Hylton finished a lowly 114th on the ProTour Order of Merit having earned £2,400 in prize money during the whole year.
 He dropped 48 places on the main Order of Merit during the year to start 2014 as world number 85, outside the top 64 who retain their professional status.
 Hylton entered Q School in an attempt to win his place back and came closest to doing so on the first day when he was beaten 5–4 by Joey ten Berge in the last 16.
 However, after all four days had been completed he had not won enough games to qualify through the Order of Merit and just had PDPA Associate Member status for 2014 which enabled him to play in all UK Open and European Tour qualifiers as well as the Challenge Tour.
 Hylton qualified for the UK Open but lost 5–1 to Dennis Smith in the first round.
 He played in 10 of the 16 Challenge Tour tournaments, reaching the semi-finals of the 11th event where he was defeated 5–4 by Mark Frost.

 Hylton was knocked out in the quarter-finals of two Challenge Tour events in 2015 and got to the semi-finals of the fifth event in 2016 and lost 5–2 to Nick Fullwell.

-Hylton Quit on the PDC in 2017.
+Hylton quit the PDC in 2017.